ashishparida514/Shop_co-Exploratory-Analysis-/README.md

 the procedure from end to end.I have uploaded the required CSV file , a pdf file with all the query and  graphs , to make more informative also added some insight.

-Tools :
-1. SQL(Big query)
+Tools : 1.
+SQL(Big query)   2. winrar   3.
+MS Office   4.
+Sublime Text Editor
-2.winrar
-3.MS Office
-4.Sublime Text Editor

 Procedure :
 firstly , copy all the required file and document into one folder.Then setup bigquery by uploading all the CSV into the